-Oxford Art Online features over 45,000 signed articles, 5,500 images, 40,000 image links, timelines of world art, and MoMA lesson plans.
+Oxford Art Online ncludes over 200,000 articles that span ancient to contemporary art and architecture, as well as over 40,000 links to images of works of art, structures, and plans.
+In addition, There are links to timelines of world art, and MoMA lesson plans.
 The database also includes access to the full text of the Encyclopedia of Aesthetics, The Concise Oxford Dictionary of Art Terms, and the Oxford Companion to Western Art.
 Limit of 5 concurrent users.

-JSTOR provides electronic access to back runs of more than 2,000 important scholarly journals as well as respected literary journals, academic monographs, research reports from trusted institutes, and primary sources.
-Due to "moving wall" agreements with the publishers, JSTOR does not include current issues of journals; the most recently published issue of any current journal will not appear in JSTOR until 1-5 years after the publishing date.
+Provides electronic access to back runs of scholarly journals, literary journals, academic monographs, research reports, and primary sources.
+Due to agreements with the publishers, JSTOR does not include current issues of journals; the most recently published issue of any current journal will not appear in JSTOR until 1-5 years after the publishing date.

 Extensive coverage of the scientific and technological aspects of textile production and processing indexing and abstracting books, conferences, theses, technical reports, trade literature and over 470 periodical titles.
 Subjects range from apparel and home furnishings to manufacturing techniques and environmental issues.

 Access instructions: UCM access requires personal account setup as follows: First time users should click "Create a new account."
 Enter name and UCM email address.
 A confirmation email will be sent; follow email instructions to create a password.

 Returning users should click LOG IN on the upper right corner of the WGSN welcome page, and then again on the WGSN Fashion page; enter login credentials to proceed with full access.